optimizely/Optimizely-iOS-SDK/Documentation/QuickStart-Guide/doc.markdown

 ![Create Goal dialog](editor-add-goal.png)

-On this screen, you will see all the transitions and taps occurring in your app as you interact with it on your device.
-Select the one that you want to be your goal and click "Done".
+On this screen, you will see all the view transitions and taps occurring in your app as you interact with it on your device.
+Select the one that you want to be your goal, give it a name, and click "Save".
 Optimizely will now track the percentage of your users in each variation that complete that action and the results will appear in our dashboard.
 If you're curious about the "Create Custom Goal Instead" button, jump ahead to [Custom Goals](#customgoals).

 #### _Optional: Allocating Experiment Traffic_
 By default, an equal percentage of your traffic will see each variation.
 If you want to change from the default, you can adjust the targeting allocation from the Options menu.